-Patrick Brickley, age 44, has served as our Chief Financial Officer since March 2019.
+Patrick Brickley, age 45, has served as our Chief Financial Officer since March 2019 and interim Co-Chief Executive Officer along with Mr. Irvin since December 2021.
 Mr. Brickley joined Everbridge in May 2015 as Vice President of Finance and was promoted to Vice President of Finance and Accounting in 2017.
 Mr. Brickley holds a B.S. in Accounting from Lehigh University and an M.B.A. from The University of Chicago, Booth School of Business.

-Vernon Irvin, age 59, joined Everbridge in September 2019 as our Chief Revenue Officer.
+Vernon Irvin, age 60, has served as our Chief Revenue Officer and since December 2021 also served as our interim Co-Chief Executive Officer along with Mr. Brickley.
+He joined Everbridge in September 2019 as our Chief Revenue Officer.
 Mr. Irvin joined Everbridge from Syniverse, a telecommunications technology company, where he served as Head of Global Enterprise Business Development from May 2019 to August 2019.
 Prior to that, he worked at the telecommunications company CenturyLink, where he served as Executive Vice President of Local Government, Medium and Small Business from November 2017 to May 2019, and as Senior Vice President of Small and Midsize Business from March 2014 to May 2019.
 Mr. Irvin has a Bachelor of Science degree in Information Sciences from the University of Cincinnati.